 The Office of Disability Services coordinates accommodations for students with documented disabilities.
-Its main purpose is to provide reasonable academic accommodations and to assure access to programs and activities that promote a supportive learning environment while enabling students to achieve their educational objectives.
+Its primary purpose is to provide reasonable academic accommodations and to assure access to programs and activities that promote a supportive learning environment while enabling students to achieve their educational objectives.
 Students and parents should be aware of how these services may vary from their high school experiences.
 The following chart identifies the primary differences in student rights and responsibilities between secondary and post-secondary education.

 |Students' rights covered under IDEA||Students' rights covered under the Americans with Disabilities Act (ADA)